aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

    Image: public.ecr.aws/karpenter/controller:v0.31.0@sha256:d29767fa9c5c0511a3812397c932f5735234f03a7a875575422b712d15e54a77
    ```

+   {{% alert title="Note" color="primary" %}}
+   v0.31.2 introduces minor changes to Karpenter so that rollback from v0.32.0 is supported.
+If you are coming from some other patch version of minor version v0.31.x, note that v0.31.2 is the _only_ patch version that supports rollback.
+   {{% /alert %}}

 2. Review for breaking changes: If you are already running Karpenter v0.31.x, you can skip this step.
 If you are running an earlier Karpenter version, you need to review the upgrade notes for each minor release.

 3. Set environment variables for your cluster: